 Towards S first neighbor of Jalovec is sharp Veliki Ozebnik (2480m).
-Above Trenta valley it shows its most beautiful side and looks like smaller brother of Jalovec.
-Together they form one of most beautiful and most frequently photographed panoramas in Julian Alps.
+Above Trenta valley it shows its most beautiful side and looks like a smaller brother of Jalovec.
+Together they form one of most beautiful and most frequently photographed panoramas in the Julian Alps.
 Near its southern foothills stands Zavetisce pod Spicko (2064m) refuge over which lead towards Jalovec Vrsic pass and Trenta valley routes.
-Further towards south of Veliki Ozebnik ridge continues till mighty Bavski Grintavec (2347m).
-Most eminent peak in between is Pelc nad Klonicami (2442m).
+Further towards the south of Veliki Ozebnik ridge continues till mighty Bavski Grintavec (2347m).
+The most eminent peak in between is Pelc nad Klonicami (2442m).

 On the SE & E, some 1700m lower, is beautiful Zgornja Trenta (upper Trenta) valley.
-Just few minutes above the trailhead of Trenta route towards Jalovec is typical karst source of Soca river.
+Just a few minutes above the trailhead of the Trenta route towards Jalovec is the typical karst source of the Soca river.
 It appears on the surface coming out of deep hole filled with crystal clear blue water, surrounded by smooth and dark cliffs.
 Towards SE, across the valley, is long, wild and sharp ridge with its highest peak Trentski Pelc (2109m).
-Towards E, also across the Trenta valley, lined up from left are Prisojnik (2547m), Razor (2601m), Triglav (2864m) and Kanjavec (2568m).
+Towards E, also across the Trenta valley, lined up from left are Prisojnik (2547m), Triglav (2864m) and Kanjavec (2568m).

 On the NE, closing Planica valley with over 1000m high face from the north, is long Travnik (2379m) - Mojstrovka (2366m) ridge.

 Trenta is by many most beautiful and most romantic valley of Julian Alps.
-It is certainly one of longest (around 22km), placed in the heart of Julian Alps, dividing them into western and eastern part.
+It is certainly one of the longest (around 22km), placed in the heart of Julian Alps, dividing them into the western and eastern part.
 Its mouth or end is near the small town of Bovec where it enters Bovec basin.
 Through it runs the most beautiful Slovenian river, crystal clear Soca!
-It has amazing light blue – light green color and is very popular for rafting.
-Along the river there are few villages and hamlets.
-Largest and most beautiful villages are Soca and Trenta.
-Trenta is very deep valley.
+It has an amazing light blue – light green color and is very popular for rafting.
+Along the river there are a few villages and hamlets.
+The largest and most beautiful villages are Soca and Trenta.
+Trenta is a very deep valley.
 Some of the peaks rise 2000m above it!
-Trenta begins below beautiful Bavski Grintavec (2347m).
+Trenta begins below the beautiful Bavski Grintavec (2347m).
 Its 5km long upper part, squeezed between Jalovec group and Trentski Pelc ridge, is called Zadnja Trenta.
-This is wildest and most beautiful part of the valley.
-At the end of Zadnja Trenta, where valley begins to make 180 degree turn around Trentski pelc group is source of Soca river.
-It appears on the surface 100 meters above valley floor, coming out of deep hole filled with crystal clear blue water, surrounded by smooth and dark cliffs.
-A kilometer lower, at bridge over Soca and Limarica rivers, Vrsic pass road begins to ascend.
-Few hundred meters up the road is famous monument to Julius Kugy which as ever looking at Jalovec.
-This is one of most beautiful panoramas in Julian Alps!

-Koritnica is northern tributary to Soca river and most significant in its upper part.
-End of Koritnica valley is near the small town of Bovec where it enters the Bovec basin and runs into Soca river.
+Koritnica is the northern tributary to the Soca river and most significant in its upper part.
+The end of Koritnica valley is near the small town of Bovec where it enters the Bovec basin and runs into the Soca river.
 Koritnica valley is dark, deep and narrow.
-Two kilometers before the end of the valley, at Kluze fort, is famous Koritnica gorge, which is only few meters wide but over 50m deep, it is amazing place.
+Two kilometers before the end of the valley, at Kluze fort, is the famous Koritnica gorge, which is only a few meters wide but over 50m deep, it is an amazing place.
 In the upper part of 12km long the valley is nice village Log pod Mangartom (650m).
 As the name says it is placed below mighty Mangart (2678m).
 Opposite of Mangart is also equally impressive Jalovec (2645m).
 Both mountains rise 2000m above the valley and make perfect panorama!
 Just above the village is beautiful Loska Stena face, few kilometers wide and 1000m high.